We live in the era of exploding volumes of data. In many ways, data is eating the world.

 The following graph shows the notional mathematical differences between various ways of organizing and querying data at different levels of scale.

 Relational databases have long been able to efficiently index data using BTrees and other indexing technology.
 These indexes are very efficient with computational cost of O(Log N).
 However, these types of indexes become too expensive to maintain when you reach enough scale.
+At some point, shown by the red rectangle in the illustration, it becomes too expensive to manage the underlying data structure.
 This problem was why Google didn't use relational databases to power their search engine.
 Instead, they custom built their own distributed indexing software with just the limited functionality they really needed to map a keyword to the pages it occurs on.